warrengb/BlazorTSInterop/README.md

 An elegant way to interface your Blazor C# with the browsers Javascript API.
 Discussion will contain a brief overview on the technologies and variations of how to interop Blazor with Typescript.
 An implementation walkthrough will further explain the concept by code example on GitHub.
-Coding starts off with plain old Javascript and progresses to Typescript and Typescript utilizing NPM.
+Walkthrough starts off with plain old Javascript, then progresses to Typescript and Typescript utilizing NPM.
 NPM has a wealth of Javascript libraries Blazor can consume.

 ***